The Function of Addiction

 Not because addiction is admirable.
 Not because it should be excused.
 Not because consequences do not matter.
 But because people do not become profoundly attached to things that serve no function in their lives.

 Addiction is often a way of regulating what cannot otherwise be borne.
 It may mute feeling, alter the body, reduce pressure, create energy, impose order, or protect against states the person cannot otherwise manage.
 For many people, it also comes to feel like the thing that fills what is missing, making them feel more whole and less incomplete.
 What begins as relief gradually becomes dependence.
-What first seems like an answer becomes a prison.
+What once made life more bearable has made it, in the end, harder to bear without it.

 Treatment begins to make sense only when this is understood.
 The goal is not simply to stop the addiction.
 It is to understand what the addiction had come to do, and to help the person develop other ways of surviving the states that made it feel necessary in the first place.